 Key Takeaways

-2. Challenging behaviour in pupils often represents a trauma response, rather than deliberate misbehaviour.
+2. Challenging behaviour in learners often represents a trauma response, rather than deliberate misbehaviour.
 Understanding that actions such as fight, flight, freeze, or fawn are adaptive survival mechanisms, rather than choices, transforms how educators interpret and respond to difficulties in the classroom (Van der Kolk, 2014).
 This shift in perspective is fundamental to providing effective support.

 3. While screening tools can offer initial insights, they possess inherent limitations and are not diagnostic instruments.
 No single questionnaire can fully capture the complex and nuanced impact of trauma; comprehensive assessment requires clinical expertise and a multi-faceted approach (Treisman, 2019).
 Educators should use such tools cautiously, focusing on identifying potential needs for further professional support.